gppmad/order_food/README.md

 ----
 ## Tasks TODO:

+- Validate Input XML Schema
 - Using Logger (I had few problems to use it inside FastAPI I need more time to check it)\
 - Improve testing with pytest
--HTTP Connection problem inside Docker File
+- HTTP Connection problem inside Docker File